Adldap2/Adldap2/README.md

 ## To Do

-- Completely refresh all classes and improve the terrible scrutinizer score
+- Improve / tweak refactored classes
 - Unit / Functional Testing
 - Better, and easier to understand documentation